-To comply with the data protection principles set out in the Act, you must only process personal information (for example, of a customer or employee) when you have a fair and lawful reason.
+To comply with the data protection principles set out in the Act, you must only process personal information (for example, that of a customer or employee) when you have a fair and lawful reason.
 ‘Processing’ covers practically anything that can be done with information - obtaining it, collecting it, sorting it, analysing it, discussing it, destroying it or even just filing it, whether through your business' IT systems, via CCTV or in a manual filing system.

 You must limit your processing of personal information: only collecting the information you need, using it for specified purposes and deleting it when you no longer need it.